 And here’s the finished product.
 I know it’s not perfect and the edges aren’t quite right but my daughter loves it and now she has a cushion to lean on while she’s reading.

 Doing this project made me realise there is a lot of things we throw away that we could re-purpose, if we really thought about it.
+If you’re up for another project, check out how you can make your own draught excluder from things you’ve already got at home.

 If you have a look on the internet, there are so many ideas for re purposing items; old pallets made into planters, plastic bottles into vases, even up cycling old furniture with a bit of TLC.